numenta/NAB/README.md

     cd NAB
     (sudo) pip install -r requirements.txt

-This will install the requirements, such as pandas and simplejson.
+This will install the additional required modules pandas and simplejson.

 ### Usage

+##### Run NAB

     cd /path/to/nab
-    python setup.py develop (for now)
     python run.py

-This will produce results files for the Numenta anomaly detection method, as well as baseline results using methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, and a random detector.
-This will also pass those results files to the analyze_results.py script to generate final scores.
+This will produce results files for the desired anomaly detection methods; the user is prompted which algorithm(s) to run.
+Included in the repo are the Numenta anomaly detection method, as well as methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, and a random detector.
+This will also pass those results files to the analyze_results.py script to generate final NAB scores.

+##### Run your detector

+To run your own detector (named 'DUT' for detector under test), first create a folder in the nab detectors directory:

+    cd /path/to/nab/detectors
+    mkdir DUT

+This folder should contain all scripts necessary to run your detector.
+To run properly on the NAB corpus, your algorithm must meet the specs laid out below in the "Detector Results datafiles" section.

+Running NAB as instructed above will allow you the option of selecting which detector(s) to run.
+When prompted, enter `DUT` and you’re good to go!

 Once NAB is finalized (not yet!) to replicate results exactly you will need a specific version of NuPIC: